A new era of teachers union activism

-But in a recent panel discussion on Janus hosted by the Education Writers Association, NEA president Lily Eskelsen García expressed optimism in a resurgence in strength for teachers unions.
+But in a panel discussion hosted by the Education Writers Association before the Janus decision was announced, NEA president Lily Eskelsen García expressed optimism about a resurgence in strength for teachers unions.

 We’re seeing a greater level of activity now than we ever have before.
 But we still have to have one-on-one conversations with every educator.
 They need to know how we can help.
 The collective voice is all we have . . . and we’re not going anywhere.

 García may be right.
 As she notes, these are dark days for unions, but teachers unions have adapted to difficulty before.
-Janus might be the impetus for teachers unions to return to their roots and become a way for teachers to voice their dissatisfaction with public education today.
-Rather than decimate union power, the decision might help teachers unions find power in the place they were originally intended—their voice.
+Rather than decimate union power, Janus might be the impetus for teachers unions to return to their roots and become a way for teachers to express their dissatisfaction with public education today.

 Staying Political, Getting Flexible